-7(2) An increase in a consumer deposit in terms of section 6(7), becomes payable within twenty one (21) days from the date on which the customer is informed thereof or should the customer appeal against such increase, then within twenty one (21) days from the date on which the Customer is informed of the decision of the Municipal Manager, if the appeal is not up held.
+8(5) An increase in a consumer deposit in terms of section 6(7), becomes payable within twenty one (21) days from the date on which the customer is informed thereof or should the customer appeal against such increase, then within twenty one (21) days from the date on which the Customer is informed of the decision of the Municipal Manager, if the appeal is not up held.

-8. JURISTIC PERSON
+9. Juristic Person

-8(1) Should the Occupier be a Juristic person, the following will apply:
+9(1) Should the Occupier be a Juristic person, the following will apply: